spiderpoul/react-to-do/README.md

-# React TO-DO app using MobX with routing.
+# React TO-DO app using MobX with routing

 How to run WebPack dev server:
 ```